Fred Brooks (footballer)

-Fred Brooks (5 May 1908 – 30 June 1996) was an Australian rules footballer who played with Carlton in the Victorian Football League (VFL).
+Frederick Henry Brooks (5 May 1908 – 30 June 1996) was an Australian rules footballer who played with Carlton in the Victorian Football League (VFL).
 Brooks later played for and coached Williamstown.
-In six seasons with 'Town, he missed just one game, with influenza in 1933, and totalled 111 games and 3 goals from 1932-37.
+In six seasons with 'Town, he missed just one game, with influenza in 1933, and totalled 111 games and 3 goals from 1932 to 1937.
 Brooks was captain-coach in 1935, won the Club best and fairest and tied for the VFA Medal.
 He was runner-up in the Club best and fairest in 1936 and 1937.
 Brooks received life membership for his six seasons of service and is a member of the WFC Hall of Fame.